makeruniverse/docs/docs/makerblog/blog.md

 HR

+# 2023

 ## User Research

 People in UX as well as in user research tend to evade the term "user" recently.
 They prefer to talk about and "human-centered" research, and "human-centered" solutions.

 Sounds good.
 But it misses the point.
 Twice.

 (1) The term “user" in "user research" does not refer to a specific target, but to a [set of methods](../tools/research-tools.md).
-Turns out, you can not just observe human beings in their user behavior, but also animals.
+User research is not exclusive about human beings and their usage behavior, but also animals.
 And even more so, [machines](https://www.researchgate.net/publication/332636704_Machine_behaviour).

 (2) User research methods are clearly limited in scope.
-An example: we can observe a person in a situation X. That persone decides for option Y over option Z. The methods we have can neither show us why this person decides for option Y. Nor can they tell us more about the human nature of that person.
-Behavioral psychology [failed](https://osf.io/ezcuj/) in making us believe otherwise.
+They allow us to observe usage behavior but they don't tell us more about the nature of the user itself, their feelings and reasonings.
+Though, behavorial research [attempted to make us believe so(https://osf.io/ezcuj/)].
+An example: we can observe a person in a situation X. That persone decides for option Y over option Z. But no user research method allows us to reveal why that person choses option Y.

 HR